 Opening times for the Dino Zoo Prehistoric Park are slightly cumbersome and change annually according to the school vacation calendar.
 From February to November, the Dino Zoo is open daily during school vacations in France and parts of Switzerland.

 In addition to school holidays, the Dino Zoo is open daily in June, July, and August.
-In May, September, and October, the Dino Zoo is open weekends, Tuesdays, Wednesdays, and Thursdays.
-In March and April, the Dino Zoo is open weekends, Tuesdays and Wednesdays.
+In May, September, and October, the Dino Zoo is open on weekends, Tuesdays, Wednesdays, and Thursdays.
+In March and April, the Dino Zoo is open on weekends, Tuesdays, and Wednesdays.
 Except for December and January, the Dino Zoo is usually open on all public holidays too.

 Transportation to the Dino Zoo Prehistoric Park near Besancon, France